lneely/acme-claude/README.md

 mk install
 ```

-This will build and install the unified Claude binary to `$HOME/bin`.
+This will build and install the Claude binary to `$HOME/bin`.

 ## Usage